brianhouse/art_and_code/NEXT.md

 at what point am i just teaching mindcraft?

 i guess the difference is code itself

+the key thing that is not understood is lists.
+Recombination didn't do that.

 ### general